ewmiller/anagrams/README.md

 classes (iteration hits an empty row in B), add that word to a new equivalence class in B.
 5. Call a print function on B to write each row to a line in a text file.

-## Run Time

-In the worst case, every word in the given dictionary is part of its own anagram class (none are equivalent).
-Thus the algorithm would have to iterate through the array of anagram classes completely, on every word.
-(Actual runtime analysis TBD).